rmarting/spring-cloud-stream-kafka-sample/README.md

 ### Deploying Kafka

-Strimzi includes a set of Kubernetes Operators to deploy a full Kafka Cluster on a Kubernetes and OpenShift platform.
+Strimzi includes a set of Kubernetes Operators to deploy a full Kafka Cluster on a Kubernetes or OpenShift platform.

 You can follow the instructions from [Community Documentation](https://strimzi.io/docs/latest/#downloads-str) or you could use my [Ansible Playbook](https://github.com/rmarting/strimzi-ansible-playbook) to do it.
 In both cases it is